SebKrantz/collapse/README.md

 remotes::install_github("SebKrantz/collapse")

-## Helping out
+## Contributing

-Development takes place in the `devel` branch.
-All help is welcome ofcourse.
 If you want to contribute, please fork and create a pull request for merging with the `devel` branch.

-## Warning

-The package is currently in development.
-No warranties whatsoever.